strdr4605/strdr4605.github.io/README.md

   At the internship I worked on some simple projects.
 First task was a custom responsive css style using *flexbox* for a simple site.
 Second task was to aggregate the forum of *Reddit API* using *NodeJS* and extract posts from some topics.
 Last task was to create a movie catalog site with *ReactJS/Redux* and content from a popular movie API.
 - **[JSHacks 2016](https://github.com/jshacks/challenge-debt-md/tree/master/debt-md-front-end)**
   My team was aggregating a public gov API and my task was the website that displays *external debt of Moldova* in a friendly way.
 With the help of mentors, I created a small *VueJS* app with *flux architecture* that communicates with our backend.
-- **StartUp Weekend 2016**
-  My team created a web app that allows artists to generate PDF catalogs for their paintings.
-We used nodejs to create pdf from images that are upload on the site.
-Because I was more experienced than my teammates, I managed the development, taught some JS basics and helped in resolving bugs.

 ### Other experience
 - `21.09.2018–PRESENT`